 Reed was a conscientious lawyer and Justice with whom I remained friendly until I left Washington for Chicago.
-Later in 1935 I heard then Solicitor General Reed argue what I recall as several cases in a row involving the constitutionality of the Agricultural Adjustment Act and related statutes, the first of which held the basic statute unconstitutional.
-What I particularly remember is that he collapsed onto the floor of the courtroom during the last case, which alone was in substance decided in the government's favor.
-Two years later, Reed was appointed to the Court, where he remained for nineteen years, and then lived twenty-three years more, often sitting in lower courts.
+Later in 1935 I heard then Solicitor General Reed argue what I recall as several cases in a row involving the constitutionality of the Agricultural Adjustment Act and related statutes, the first of which held the basic statute unconstitutional.4 What I particularly remember is that he collapsed onto the floor of the courtroom during the last case, which alone was in substance decided in the government's favor.5 Two years later, Reed was appointed to the Court, where he remained for nineteen years, and then lived twenty-three years more, often sitting in lower courts.

 The Schechter case proceeded on an accelerated schedule, even though, if the government had let it take its regular course, the statute would have expired (and could have been revised) long before the case could have been argued.
 It was argued by Reed and Donald Richberg, by then the head of the National Recovery Administration and a well-known and able Chicago labor lawyer.
-As was predicted, on May 27, 1935, the Court unanimously held the NIRA unconstitutional both under the Commerce Clause and as an invalid delegation of power.
+As was predicted, on May 27, 1935, the Court unanimously held the NIRA unconstitutional both under the Commerce Clause and as an invalid delegation of power.6 pany against the corporation itself, as well as against government officials.
+I was the junior member of the government's trial team, which tried the case in the District of Columbia trial court for a few weeks.
+The head of the Antitrust Division, John Dickinson, previously professor at the University of Pennsylvania Law School and a brilliant but pompous lawyer, was in charge of the case and argued it in the Supreme Court.
+Three of us wrote the Supreme Court brief.
+The government proved that strikes in the bituminous coal industry would affect interstate commerce by closing down all of the railroads and most of the industries that shipped by railroad - which amounted to a major portion of the interstate commerce of the country.
+The Supreme Court held, however, in May 1936, that such effects on interstate commerce were merely indirect and not sufficient to justify federal regulation of labor relations in the coal industry.7 Justices Brandeis, Stone, and Cardozo dissented.